 2. Worx Landroid L Series Robotic Mower

 Worx is the biggest surprise of the bunch.
 The tool company known best for making products that are affordable and light-duty randomly came out with a really, really nice robotic mower.
 What I love about Worx’ Landroid L model is that it uses rechargeable batteries that can also be used with their other lawn tools.
-Not only does this help it run for a long time (up to ½ acre), but can be popped off when you need to use a Worx weed eater or other Worx tools.
+Not only does this help it run for a long time (up to ½ acre), but can be popped off when you need to use other Worx tools.

 Worx was way ahead of the game when they started working on robotic mowers, and many thought they were crazy.
 But their Landroid series is one of the most popular (if not the most popular) robotic mowers on the market.
 They have several different models as a part of their Worx Landroid S series as well, which we’ve reviewed and compared extensively.